Tamale Casserole with Masa – delightful tamale taste with less effort

 • Prepare the top tamale layer.
 Spread the remaining tamale dough over the filling, trying to make the top portion about the same thickness as the bottom.
 Do this by spreading the dough out on a piece of plastic wrap and then inverting it over the tamale casserole and then peeling back the plastic wrap.
 If it tears a little bit, don’t worry!
 It will come together during baking.

-• Create the Steam Bath.
-Fill a large roasting pan with about 2 inches of hot water.
-Place the uncovered tamale casserole into the water bath.
-Cover both the tamale casserole and roaster pan with one layer of aluminum foil and place in oven.
+• Cover: Place the casserole pan into the hot water bath.
+Cover both the tamale casserole and roaster pan with one layer aluminum foil.
 The water will steam the tamale and cook it all the way through.

 • Serve.
 Serve warm with pico de gallo, salsa verde, sour cream, cheese sauce, enchilada sauce, crumbled cheese, chopped onions, or a traditional red salsa.
 There’s no wrong way to eat a tamale!